 Visceral Connection points:

-Physiological – Positive - Exercising everyday will make my body look better so I’ll be more attractive to my partner or any potential partners which allows for incredible physical intimacy.
+Physiological – Positive - Exercising every day will make my body look better so I’ll be more attractive to my partner or any potential partners which allow for incredible physical intimacy.
 Negative – Not exercising will make me overweight and less physically appealing to my partner or potential partners.
 This could cause my partner to leave me for someone who is in far better physical shape or I might not ever enter a relationship with someone I find physically attractive.

 Safety – Positive - Being fitter allows me to function better and produce more in my career and increases the chances of a better job or promotion providing me with a great financial return.
 This will also offer me the opportunity to live the life I want and provide financial security for me and my family.
 Negative - continuing to allow my fitness and body shape to degrade will affect my energy levels and performance for work and my family.
 Over time this limit my chances of earning a better income, stop me from living the life I want and eventually, could lead to financial difficulty.